ADD-ONS / MEDICATION

 - laboratory tests, besides CrCl, may include:

-- blood count, renal and liver tests (at least annually, more frequently in individual cases)
+- complete blood count, renal and liver tests (at least annually, more frequently in individual cases)

 - specific tests to monitor the anticoagulant effect in selected patients